Fabiola Kim: Professional career

 Kim made her concerto debut at the age of seven with the Seoul Philharmonic Orchestra.
-She has since performed with orchestras and artists including the Berliner Symphoniker, the Munich Chamber Orchestra, the Hoffer Symphoniker, cellist Lynn Harrell, violinist Cho-Liang Lin, and conductors Alan Gilbert and Esa-Pekka Salonen, among others.
-She has won the Aspen Music Festival Violin Concerto Competition, the Juilliard Concerto Competition, and is the youngest winner of the Seoul Philharmonic Orchestra’s Concerto Competition in its history.
+She has since performed with orchestras and artists including the Berliner Symphoniker, the Munich Chamber Orchestra, the Hofer Symphoniker, the Munich Symphony Orchestra, the Seoul and Suwon Philharmonic Orchestras, the Budapest Symphony Orchestra MAV, the North Czech Philharmonic Orchestra, the Korean Chamber Orchestra, the Colburn Orchestra, the Aspen Philharmonia, the Juilliard Orchestra, cellist Lynn Harrell, violinist Cho-Liang Lin, violist Paul Neubauer, cellist Frans Helmerson, cellist Marc Coppey, violinist Ida Kavafian, and conductors Alan Gilbert, Esa-Pekka Salonen, Gilbert Varga, Jane Glover, Nayden Todorov and Nicholas McGegan, among others.

+She has won the Aspen Music Festival Violin Concerto Competition, the Juilliard Concerto Competition, the Livingston Symphony Orchestra Young Artists Concerto Competition and the Kumho Prodigy Music Award, and is the youngest winner of the Seoul Philharmonic Orchestra’s Concerto Competition in its history.
+She was also a prize winner at the Corpus Christi International Competition and the Irving M. Klein International Competition for Strings.

 In 2017 Kim represented South Korea at the Brucknerfest in Linz performing Barber's Violin Concerto.
+She has also appeared at festivals and institutions including the Aspen Music Festival and School, the Ravinia Steans Institute, the Verbier Festival and La Jolla Music Society SummerFest.

-She accepted the position of assistant professor of violin at the University of Michigan School of Music, Theatre & Dance in January 2020.
+Kim accepted the position of assistant professor of violin at the University of Michigan School of Music, Theatre & Dance in January 2020.
+She is also on the faculty of the Colburn School, Center Stage Strings and the Innsbrook Institute, and is co-founder and co-artistic director of Sounding Point Academy with violin pedagogue Robert Lipsett.

-In 2019 Kim released a CD titled “1939” with the Munich Symphony and Kevin John Edusei which includes concertos by Béla Bartók, Karl Amadeus Hartmann, and William Walton all composed in the year 1939.
+In 2019 Kim released a CD titled 1939 with the Munich Symphony and Kevin John Edusei, including concertos by Béla Bartók, Karl Amadeus Hartmann, and William Walton all composed in the year 1939.
 Matthew Rye, former chief sub-editor of BBC Music Magazine and a reviewer for The Strad, said of the recording, "Kim gives a heartfelt performance that taps its emotions as much as it exploits its unashamed playfulness, and again there’s vigorous, characterful orchestral support.
 This, then, is a highly satisfying concerto collection, all in excellently recorded sound."
 The same year, the orchestra and Kim continued their collaboration with a tour to South Korea where she performed Tchaikovsky's Violin Concerto.

+In 2025, Kim made her debut in the Golden Hall of the Musikverein in Vienna with the Sofia Philharmonic Orchestra conducted by Nayden Todorov, performing Sergei Prokofiev's Violin Concerto No. 2 in G minor, Op.
+63.

 Kim plays on the 1733 "Huberman, Kreisler" Stradivarius violin.